PSCLab-ASU/LAPRAN-PyTorch/README.md

 ## Testing
-The pretrained CIFAR10 model can be downloaded from: https://1drv.ms/u/s!AlFrf6JmyPHiv3IFGiGTvJtNfb7v
+The pretrained CIFAR10 model can be downloaded from: https://1drv.ms/u/s!AlFrf6JmyPHiv3IFGiGTvJtNfb7v Please download and upzip all files and directories to the root directory of the LAPRAN project.
+.
 You can evaluate the pretrained model by running: python eval_adaptiveCS.py